onyx-platform/onyx-template/resources/leiningen/new/onyx_app/README-bare.md

 # {{app-name}}

-An Onyx 0.7.0 application that does distributed things.
+An Onyx 0.7.3 application that does distributed things.

 ## Usage

 ### Start the Development Mode

 Load up `env/dev/user.clj`.
-Evaluate the `go` function.
+Evaluate the `go` function, which takes a single integer argument for how many peers to launch.

 ### Launch the Sample Job in Development